-National Safeguarding Week
+National Safeguarding Week NQS 3.1

 In November 2022, National Safeguarding Week was launched.
-Working with partners from local councils, health, the emergency services, third sector and others, Safeguarding Boards throughout Wales we have been raising everyone's awareness of what safeguarding means and the many situations in which it can arise.
+Working with partners from local councils, health, the emergency services, third sector and others, Safeguarding Boards throughout Wales have been raising everyone's awareness of what safeguarding means and the many situations in which it can arise.